dazuma/toys/toys/README.md

 Toys provides a rich set of useful libraries for writing tools.
 It gives you a logger and automatically provides flags to control verbosity of log output.
-It includes the Highline library, which you can use to produce styled output, console-based interfaces, and special effects.
-It also includes a library that makes it easy to control subprocesses.
+It includes a simple library that you can use to produce styled output and basic console-based interfaces, and another library that makes it easy to spawn and control subprocesses.
+You can also take advantage of a variety of third-party libraries such as Highline and TTY.

 For a more detailed look at Toys, see the {file:docs/tutorial.md Extended Tutorial} and the